Skip to contents

-is to implement hierarchical Bayesian longitudinal models to solve the Bayesian inverse problem of estimating differential equation parameters based on repeat measurement surveys.
+The goal of hmde is to fit a model for the rate of change in some quantity based on a set of pre-defined functions arising from ecological applications.
+We estimate differential equation parameters from repeated observations of a process, such as growth rate parameters to data of sizes over time.
+In other language, hmde implements hierarchical Bayesian longitudinal models to solve the Bayesian inverse problem of estimating differential equation parameters based on repeat measurement surveys.
 Estimation is done using Markov Chain Monte Carlo, implemented through Stan via RStan, built under R 4.3.3.
 The inbuilt models are based on case studies in ecology.
-The hierarchical Bayesian longitudinal method was first introduced in OβBrien et al., 2024.

 The Maths

-The general use case is to estimate a vector of parameters for a chosen differential equation based on the longitudinal structure
+The general use case is to estimate a vector of parameters θ\theta for a chosen differential equation f(Y(t),θ)=dYdtf\left( Y \left( t \right), \theta \right) = \frac{dY}{dt} based on the longitudinal structure Y(tj+1)=Y(tj)+tjtj+1f(Y(t),θ)dt.Y \left( t_{j+1} \right) = Y\left( t_j \right) + \int_{t_j}^{t_{j+1}}f\left( Y \left( t \right), \theta \right)\,dt.

-The input data are observations of the form for individual at time , with repeated observations coming from the same individual.
-We parameterise at the individual level by estimating as the vector of parameters.
-We have hyper-parameters that determine the distribution of with typical prior distribution where and are vectors of means and standard deviations.
+The input data are observations of the form yijy_{ij} for individual ii at time tjt_j, with repeated observations coming from the same individual.
+We parameterise ff at the individual level by estimating θi\theta_i as the vector of parameters.
+We have hyper-parameters that determine the distribution of θi\theta_i with typical prior distribution θilog𝒩(μlog(θ),σlog(θ)),\theta_i \sim \log \mathcal{N}\left(\mu_{\log\left(\theta\right)}, \sigma_{\log \left( \theta \right)}\right), where μlog(θ)\mu_{\log\left(\theta\right)} and σlog(θ)\sigma_{\log\left(\theta\right)} are vectors of means and standard deviations.
 In the case of a single individual, these are chosen prior values.
-In the case of a multi-individual model and have their own prior distributions and are fit to data.
+In the case of a multi-individual model μlog(θ)\mu_{\log\left(\theta\right)} and σlog(θ)\sigma_{\log\left(\theta\right)} have their own prior distributions and are fit to data.

 Implemented Models

-comes with four DEs built and ready to go, each of which has a version for a single individual and multiple individuals.
+hmde comes with four DEs built and ready to go, each of which has a version for a single individual and multiple individuals.

 Constant Model

-The constant model is given by and is best understood as describing the average rate of change over time.
+The constant model is given by f(Y(t),β)=dYdt=β,f \left( Y \left( t \right), \beta \right) = \frac{dY}{dt} = \beta, and is best understood as describing the average rate of change over time.

 von Bertalanffy

-The von Bertalanffy mode is given by where is the growth rate parameter and is the maximum value that takes.
+The von Bertalanffy mode is given by f(Y(t),β,Ymax)=dYdt=β(YmaxY(t)),f \left( Y \left( t \right), \beta, Y_{max} \right) = \frac{dY}{dt} = \beta \left( Y_{max} - Y \left( t \right) \right), where β\beta is the growth rate parameter and YmaxY_{max} is the maximum value that YY takes.

 Canham

-The Canham (Canham et al.Β 2004) model is a hump-shaped function given by where is the maximum growth rate, is the -value at which that maximum occurs, and controls how narrow or wide the peak is.
+The Canham (Canham et al. 2004) model is a hump-shaped function given by f(Y(t),fmax,Ymax,k)=dYdt=fmaxexp(12(ln(Y(t)/Ymax)k)2),f \left( Y \left( t \right), f_{max}, Y_{max}, k \right) = \frac{dY}{dt} = f_{max} \exp \Bigg( -\frac{1}{2} \bigg( \frac{ \ln \left( Y \left( t \right) / Y_{max} \right) }{k} \bigg)^2 \Bigg), where fmaxf_{max} is the maximum growth rate, YmaxY_{max} is the YY-value at which that maximum occurs, and kk controls how narrow or wide the peak is.

 Installation

-βhmdeβ is under active development.
-You can install the current developmental version of βhmdeβ from GitHub with:
+‘hmde’ is under active development.
+You can install the current developmental version of ‘hmde’ from GitHub with:

 # install.packages("remotes")